SashuPrakash/CMSC216Notes/Lec2-6.1.2022/lecture2.md

 ## Introduction

+Nelson has posted videos from previous semesters in Panopto incase you want to watch them before class.

+Ekesh Kumar's notes is available on the class website

+## Review

+When we log into Grace, everyone's environment looks different because everyone has different directories and things in their environment.

 At this point, you should have run the setup command.
 * This will give you the `216` and `215public` directories.
     * the `216public` directory is read-only, so students cannot change it.

+We will work on projects and things in the `216` directory.
+The `216public` directory is read-only and it is where class materials are posted.

+The colors in Nelon's screen are due to the usage of MobaXTerm which has text highlighting.

+This class has very basic unix commands
+* cd
+* ls
+    * ls -F shows slash next to all the folders
+* mkdir

 When you connect to Grace, you will see a number next to `Grace` such as `grace3:`.
 This number represents the specific host within the cluster to which you have connected.